Vyral/base-template/_posts/2021-01-25-should-you-wait-until-the-spring-or-summer-to-sell.md

 {% include pullquote.html %}

-**Demand is at an all-time high**.
+**Additionally, demand is at an all-time high**.
 Home sales in the Calgary region are the highest they’ve been since 2007.
 We’re not sure how much longer this will last; it may just be a pocket in the market, or it may continue.

 **There is also less competition right now**.
 Inventory is low and demand is high, and in some price ranges, your odds of selling within 90 days are over 100%.